-Clinicians who don’t join APMs will be subject to the MIPS.
-The MIPS combine three existing value-based incentive programs: the Physician Quality Reporting System, the Physician Value-Based Payment Modifier, and the Meaningful Use criteria for electronic health records.
+Clinicians who do not join APMs will be subject to the MIPS.
+The MIPS combines three existing value-based incentive programs: the physician quality reporting system, the physician value-based payment modifier, and the meaningful use criteria for electronic health records.
 Medicare will not offer automatic fee increases to MIPS participants.
 Instead, clinicians will be subject to positive or negative payment adjustments based on their performance related to quality, resource utilization, meaningful use, and clinical practice improvement activities.
-These adjustments will be large: bonuses of up to +12% in 2019 and (27% by 2022) and penalties of up to 4% in 2019 and (9% by 2022).
+These adjustments will be significant: bonuses of up to +12% in 2019 (and 27% by 2022) and penalties of up to 4% in 2019 (and 9% by 2022).

-MACRA will eventually form the largest value-based purchasing program in the US (77), and is likely to be both controversial and intensely studied.
+MACRA will eventually form the largest value-based purchasing program in the United States (77) and is likely to be both controversial and intensely studied.

 The Effectiveness of Incentives Under the ACA

-Evidence on the effectiveness of incentives programs established through the ACA is just emerging.
-Early evidence suggested that the HVBP did not improve clinical process or patient experience performance in its first year (83).
-More recent evidence indicates that the program also has not reduced mortality (36).
+Evidence on the effectiveness of incentive programs established through the ACA is just emerging.
+Early evidence suggested that the HVBP did not improve clinical process or patient experience performance in its first year (82).
+More recent evidence indicates that the program has also not reduced mortality (36).
 The Department of Health and Human Services reported the first-ever national decline in hospital-acquired conditions between 2010 and 2013 (2).
-However, while the HACRP was created by the ACA, it could not be responsible for this decline as it did not take effect until 2014 [other CMS programs, such as nonpayment for adverse events beginning in 2007, may have contributed].
-Recent evidence suggests that the HRRP has been successful in reducing hospital readmissions (99), and potential explanations for its greater success in meeting its aims compared with HVBP are explored in Part 3 of this paper.
+However, even though the HACRP was created by the ACA, it could not be responsible for this decline because it did not take effect until 2014 [other Centers for Medicare and Medicaid Services (CMS) programs, such as nonpayment for adverse events beginning in 2007, may have contributed].
+Recent evidence suggests that the HRRP has been successful in reducing hospital readmissions (99), and potential explanations for its greater success in meeting its aims compared with HVBP are explored in the next section of this article.

 Medicare ACOs, including Pioneer ACOs and some MSSP ACOs, have been associated with some spending reductions and quality improvements (70).
 Evidence from the Pioneer ACO program, which targeted more advanced delivery systems with greater financial risk, have been modestly positive.
-An analysis of the first year of the program found that it was associated with reductions in Medicare spending that amounted to 1.2% in savings (69).
-Another study of the first two years of the program found that beneficiaries attributed to Pioneer ACOs had smaller increases in total expenditures compared to general Medicare FFS beneficiaries (71).
-On the other hand, little to no savings have been observed in the much larger MSSP (69).
-In addition, the Pioneer Program appears to be failing: of the original 32 Pioneer ACOs, only 9 have remained in the program (16, 68).
+An analysis of the first year of the program found that it was associated with a 1.2% reduction in Medicare spending[AU: edit ok?]
+(69).
+Another study of the first two years of the program found that beneficiaries attributed to Pioneer ACOs had smaller increases in total expenditures compared with general Medicare FFS beneficiaries (71).
+However, little to no savings have been observed in the much larger MSSP (69).
+In addition, the Pioneer model appears to be failing: Of the original 32 Pioneer ACOs, only 9 have remained in the program (16, 68).
 In contrast, the number of providers participating in the MSSP has steadily grown such that the program now encompasses approximately 14% of Medicare beneficiaries (70).
-This pattern of results is not encouraging: stronger incentives in the Pioneer program led to greater improvements but a high rate of dropouts, while weaker incentives in the MSSP led to minimal improvements.
-This calls into question the long-term sustainability of a program that relies on voluntary participation.
+Stronger incentives in the Pioneer program led to greater improvements but a high rate of dropouts, whereas weaker incentives in the MSSP led to minimal improvements.
+This pattern of results is not encouraging and calls into question the long-term sustainability of a program that relies on voluntary participation.

 The effects of other initiatives, such as the PVBPM, have not yet been formally evaluated.
-The PVBPM appears to be having a modest financial impact on physicians through payment adjustments that range from a 1% penalty to a 5% bonus (18), but it is unclear whether it is driving changes in the organization and delivery of care on the physician or practice level.
+The PVBPM appears to be having a modest financial impact on physicians through payment adjustments that range from a 1% penalty to a 5% bonus (19), but it is unclear whether it is driving changes in the organization and delivery of care on the physician or practice level.